About Douglass

 The Douglass Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Nacogdoches County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Douglass, Texas residents are available through the local police department and authorized providers in Nacogdoches County.
+Fingerprinting services for Douglass, Texas residents are available through local police (where present) and authorized providers in Nacogdoches County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Nacogdoches County Sheriff's Office for scheduling and fees.

 To register to vote in Douglass, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Nacogdoches County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Douglass, contact the Nacogdoches County Clerk's office for schedules and ballot information.

-Property records for Douglass, Texas are maintained by the Nacogdoches Tax Assessor-Collector's Office and the Nacogdoches County County Clerk.
+Property records for Douglass, Texas are maintained by the Nacogdoches Tax Assessor-Collector's Office and the Nacogdoches County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Nacogdoches County, including parcels in Douglass.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Nacogdoches County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Nacogdoches County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Nacogdoches County offices at the county courthouse.
-The Nacogdoches County Treasurer handles property tax payments and tax sale information.
+The Nacogdoches County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Douglass, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Nacogdoches County Clerk's office issues marriage licenses and maintains marriage records for Nacogdoches County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.